 Our program's primary goal is to teach students to think like preservationists.
 Once that work has begun, students can explore many different directions.
 With our material and cultural heritage under constant attack, the field of historic preservation continues to be a growth industry.

 In the Workforce

-Our students have distinguished themselves in gaining admission to top graduate schools in a variety of preservation-related disciplines, including:
+Our students have been admitted to graduate programs in a variety of preservation-related disciplines at such schools as:

 - Boston University